 A foal learns to get along with people, other horses, and its mother early on.
 By seeing and interacting with older horses, foals learn how the group operates, who is in leadership, and how to communicate.
 Early experiences define their conduct, personality, and social abilities, affecting how they interact with people and animals throughout their lives.

-As you read above what is a baby horse called, you cloud know foals benefit from positive human interaction because humans can hold, groom, and train them.
+As you read above what is a baby horse called, you could know foals benefit from positive human interaction because humans can hold, groom, and train them.
 Early human contact and direction prepare foals for equestrian sports instruction and partnerships.

 Schools and training